We invite you to review the key regulatory provisions that came into effect on January 1st of this new year regarding safety, environment, and energy.

-Dematerialization of BSD refrigerants & version 3 of the intervention sheet
+Digitization of refrigerant waste tracking slips (BSD) & version 3 of the intervention form

-Hazardous waste tracking slips for refrigerants must be issued via the Trackdéchets platform.
+Hazardous waste tracking slips for refrigerants must now be issued via the Trackdéchets.

-Post-Lubrizol: Storage of flammable liquids in meltable containers
+Post-Lubrizol: Storage of flammable liquids in fusible containers

 (Order of September 24, 2020 & Order of April 11, 2017)

-The storage of category 1 flammable liquids (hazard symbol H224) is prohibited in meltable containers (i.e. likely to melt under the effect of a fire) such as mobile containers with a unit volume of over 30 L for the following sites:
+The storage of flammable liquids in category 1 (hazard statement H224) is prohibited in fusible containers (i.e., those liable to melt in the event of a fire) such as mobile containers with a unit volume exceeding 30 L for sites:

-- OR subject to the order of September 24, 2020 "storage of flammable liquids in mobile containers".
+- OR subject to the Order of September 24, 2020, regarding "storage of flammable liquids in mobile containers."

 Post-Lubrizol: Decomposition products